Tim Westwood: Sexual assault allegations

-In July 2020, Global Media & Entertainment, the parent company of Capital Xtra, was criticised for failing to investigate multiple online allegations that Westwood had behaved inappropriately with young female fans.
-Responding to the allegations, Westwood stated: "I can confirm that such allegations are false and without any foundation."

-In April 2022, following a joint investigation by BBC News and The Guardian which included the broadcast of the BBC Three documentary Tim Westwood: Abuse of Power, Westwood was accused by seven women of sexual misconduct, including predatory and unwanted sexual behaviour and touching, in incidents between 1992 and 2017.
-He denies the allegations.
-The BBC director general Tim Davie later described the allegations against Westwood as "shocking", though also stated that he could find no previous formal complaints about Westwood.
-Following the allegations, several venues chose to cancel upcoming appearances by Westwood.
+In July 2020, Global Media & Entertainment, the parent company of Capital Xtra, was criticised for failing to investigate allegations that Westwood had behaved inappropriately with young female fans.
+Westwood responded: "I can confirm that such allegations are false and without any foundation."
+In April 2022, as a result of a joint investigation by BBC News and The Guardian, covered in the BBC Three documentary Tim Westwood: Abuse of Power, Westwood was accused by seven women of sexual misconduct between 1992 and 2017.
+He denied the allegations.
+Nevertheless, Global, Capital's parent company, announced in late April 2022 that he was stepping down from his show until further notice, while several venues cancelled appearances by Westwood.